-A determination as to a district's status as a Special Taxing Unit, Developed District or Developing District will be made by the Board of Directors on an annual basis, at the time a district sets its tax rate.
-For the 2024 tax year, the Board of Directors has designated the District as a Developing District.
-The District cannot give any assurances as to what its classification will be at any point in time or whether the District's future tax rates will result in a total tax rate that will reclassify the District into a new classification and new rollback election calculation.
+The District has been classified as an "Other District" (sometimes also referred to as a "Developing District") for the 2024 tax year.
+A determination as to a District's status after the 2025 tax year will be made by the Board of Directors of the District on an annual basis.
+The District cannot give any assurances as to what its classification will be at any point in time or whether the District's future tax rates will result in a total tax rate that will reclassify the District into a new classification and result in different rollback tax rate and election procedures.

-DISTRICT'S RIGHTS IN THE EVENT OF TAX DELINQUENCIES...
+DISTRICT'S RIGHTS IN THE EVENT OF TAX DELINQUENCIES ...
 Taxes levied by the District are a personal obligation of the owner of the property on January 1 of the year for which the tax is imposed.
 On January 1 of each year, a tax lien attaches to property to secure the payment of all state and local taxes, penalties, and interest ultimately imposed for the year on the property.
 The lien exists in favor of the State of Texas and each local taxing unit, including the District, having power to tax the property.
 The District's tax lien is on a parity with tax liens of such other taxing units.
 See "FINANCIAL STATEMENT - Estimated Overlapping Debt Statement."
 A tax lien on real property takes priority over the claim of most creditors and other holders of liens on the property encumbered by the tax lien, whether or not the debt or lien existed before the attachment of the tax lien; however, whether a lien of the United States is on a parity with or takes priority over a tax lien of the District is determined by applicable federal law.
 Personal property under certain circumstances is subject to seizure and sale for the payment of delinquent taxes, penalty, and interest.
 At any time after taxes on property become delinquent, the District may file suit to foreclose the lien securing payment of the tax, to enforce personal liability for the tax, or both.
 In filing a suit to foreclose a tax lien on real property, the District must join other taxing units that have claims for delinquent taxes against all or part of the same property.
 Collection of delinquent taxes may be adversely affected by the amount of taxes owed to other taxing units, by the effects of market conditions on the foreclosure sale price, by taxpayer redemption rights (a taxpayer may redeem property within two years after the purchaser's deed issued at the foreclosure sale is filed in the county records) or by bankruptcy proceedings which restrict the collection of taxpayer debts.
 See "RISK FACTORS - General - Tax Collections and Foreclosure Remedies."

-EFFECT OF FIRREA ON TAX COLLECTIONS . . .
+EFFECT OF FIRREA ON TAX COLLECTIONS...
 The "Financial Institutions Reform, Recovery and Enforcement Act of 1989" ("FIRREA") contains provisions which affect the time for protesting property valuations, the fixing of tax liens and the collection of penalties and interest on delinquent taxes on real property owned by the Federal Deposit Insurance Corporation ("FDIC") when the FDIC is acting as the conservator or receiver of an insolvent financial institution.